 - When hearing the initial news that you’d be working at the same place you relax and unwind, you might have wondered how you will remain productive.
 Don’t worry, being out of the office does not mean a decrease in productivity.
 Although you might be surrounded by at-home distractions instead of your fellow coworkers, your productivity does not need to waver.
 Think about how you can manage your time and energy in the best way possible.

 - How can you learn something new?

-If you’re wondering of some specific ways to implement these strategies, here are a couple of ideas that check off multiple boxes:
+If you’re wondering about some specific ways to implement these strategies, here are a couple ideas that check off multiple boxes:

 You will learn something new and be able to increase your efficiency with online sales training.
-Learning new ways to effectively connect with people and become a more productive businessperson does not have to wait until it is safe to travel again.
-Registering for online sales training and focus more on your virtual sales skills.
-This means you are committed to learning the best modern sales practices right now, and in the safety of your home.
+Learning new ways to effectively connect with people and becoming a more productive businessperson does not have to wait until it is safe to travel again.
+Focus on your virtual sales skills during this time.
+Registering for online sales training means you are committed to learning the best modern sales practices right now, and in the safety of your home.

 Sitting in traffic might have become an all-too-familiar part of your day.
 In those moments of inching down the highway, you might have been dreaming of all the things you could be doing instead.
 Now that you don’t have to travel, how are you using your time?

 Now is the time to encourage the idea of change.
-Offices may be closed, but you will succeed if you keep your mind open to all of the ways that you can optimize remote working, particularly in sales.
+Offices may be closed, but you will succeed if you keep your mind open to all of the ways that you can optimize working from home, particularly in sales.